Please read carefully and thoroughly the risks associated with investing in private offerings

 - Limited disclosure.
 The company must disclose information about the company, its business plan, the offering, and its anticipated use of proceeds, among other things.
 An early-stage company may be able to provide only limited information about its business plan and operations because it does not have fully developed operations or a long history to provide more disclosure.
 The company is also only obligated to file information annually regarding its business, including financial statements.
 A publicly listed company, in contrast, is required to file annual and quarterly reports and promptly disclose certain events—continuing disclosure that you can use to evaluate the status of your investment.
 In contrast, you may have only limited continuing disclosure about your crowdfunding investment.

 - Investment in personnel.
 An early-stage investment is also an investment in the entrepreneur or management of the company.
-Being able to execute on the business plan is often an important factor in whether the business is viable and successful.
+Being able to execute the business plan is often an important factor in whether the business is viable and successful.
 You should also be aware that a portion of your investment may fund the compensation of the company’s employees, including its management.
 You should carefully review any disclosure regarding the company’s use of proceeds.

 - The possibility of fraud.
 In light of the relative ease with which early-stage companies can raise funds through crowdfunding, it may be the case that certain opportunities turn out to be money-losing fraudulent schemes.
 As with other investments, there is no guarantee that crowdfunding investments will be immune from fraud.

 - Lack of professional guidance.
 Many successful companies partially attribute their early success to the guidance of professional early-stage investors (e.g., angel investors and venture capital firms).
-These investors often negotiate for seats on the company’s board of directors and play an important role through their resources, contacts, and experience in assisting early-stage companies in executing on their business plans.
+These investors often negotiate for seats on the company’s board of directors and play an important role through their resources, contacts, and experience in assisting early-stage companies in executing their business plans.
 An early-stage company primarily financed through crowdfunding may not have the benefit of such professional investors.

 How do I get informed?